ReinProject/kivy-rein/README.md

 You should now be able to launch the application by running main.py.

 To properly test the functionality you will have to run a local causeway-v2 server.
-Clone the most recent version of the repo found [here](https://github.com/FreakJoe/causeway-v2), and install all necessary repositories.
+Clone the most recent version of the repo found [here](https://github.com/FreakJoe/causeway-v2), and install all necessary prerequisites.

 Next, you will have to run a local MongoDB server.
 You can find an installation guide and further help for MongoDB [here](https://www.mongodb.com).